bestw/gollum-docker/README.md

 ## gollum-docker

-This is a Docker image for [gollum](https://github.com/gollum/gollum), a simple wiki that stores documents in a git repository.
+This is a Docker image for [gollum](https://github.com/gollum/gollum), git and ssh-server, a simple wiki that stores documents in a git repository.

 ### Usage